Multiple dispatch example at/for julialang.org

 but even such simple code might put of users as too technical.
 I would like an example anyone can understand, general purpose, not technical computing or too mathematical.
 Though maybe with unitful, using the same juxtaposition trick.

-[The example shown returns a set, peopke not knowing might misunderstand multiple dispatch, it’s great you have sets, and can return multiple values…]
+[The example shown returns a set tuple, peopke not knowing might misunderstand multiple dispatch, it’s great you have tuples (or sets), and can return multiple values…]

 2 Likes